apivideo/api.video-documentation/live-streaming/list-live-streams.md

         const streamKey = '30087931-229e-42cf-b5f9-e91bcc1f7332'; // The unique stream key that allows you to stream videos. const name = 'My Video'; // You can filter live streams by their name or a part of their name. const sortBy = 'createdAt'; // Allowed: createdAt, publishedAt, name. createdAt - the time a livestream was created using the specified streamKey. publishedAt - the time a livestream was published using the specified streamKey. name - the name of the livestream.
-If you choose one of the time based options, the time is presented in ISO-8601 format. const sortOrder = 'desc'; // Allowed: asc, desc.
+If you choose one of the time based options, the time is presented in ATOM UTC format. const sortOrder = 'desc'; // Allowed: asc, desc.
 Ascending for date and time means that earlier values precede later ones.
 Descending means that later values preced earlier ones.
 For title, it is 0-9 and A-Z ascending and Z-A, 9-0 descending. const currentPage = '2'; // Choose the number of search results to return per page.
 Minimum value: 1 const pageSize = '30'; // Results per page.
 Allowed values 1-100, default is 25.